Mark-Seaman/Shrinking-World-Pubs/Innovation/Pub/Innovation.md

 improvement, you can ensure that your product is always improving and meeting the needs of your customers.

-Innovation is essential for success in today's world.
-By understanding the problems you are trying to solve, planning an approach to the solution, building the solution incrementally, teaching the approach to others, and building a cycle of improvement based on feedback, you can ensure that you are developing innovative products that meet the needs of your customers.

-## Keys to Effective Innovation

 We will be exploring several aspects of successful innovation and looking at how to create a practice that it produces great results predictably.
 Who wants to waste time on projects that will not pay off?